NULLcodehub/hash-key/README.md

 ## Importing the Package

-First, import package into your project:
+First, import the package into your project:

 ```js
 const hexGen=require('hash-key')